adrienmeli/dn1/docs/l3-lesson-bookdown.md

 * Where are they located?
 * Are the Californian students allowed to use new technologies?
 * What is the brown-haired teacher's opinion on regular textbooks and digital textbooks?

----

-## Oral Expression

-### Topics

-Answer one the following questions:

-* Are you in favour of not teaching handwriting at school?
-Why?
-* Do you think students should learn how to type at school?
-* Do you think banning computers is a good idea?

----

-### Method

-When explaining your point of view, try to organize your arguments:

-* First, what you are against.
-* Second, what you are in favour of.
-* Use link words (*c.f.* your handout).